-The typical task of the DS1921L is recording the temperature of a temperature-sensitive object.
+The typical task of the DS1921H/Z is recording the temperature of a temperature-sensitive object.
 Before the device can perform this function, it needs to be configured.
 This procedure is called missioning.

-First of all, DS1921L needs to have its RTC set to valid time and date.
+First of all, DS1921H/Z needs to have its RTC set to valid time and date.
 This reference time may be UTC (also called GMT, Greenwich Mean Time) or any other time standard that was chosen for the application.
-The clock must be running (EOSC = 0).
+The clock must be running $(\overline{EOSC} = 0)$ for at least one second.
 Setting a RTC alarm is optional.
-The memory assigned to storing alarm time stamps and durations, temperature histogram, as well as the Mission Time Stamp, Mission Samples Counter, Mission Start Delay and Sample Rate must be cleared using the Memory Clear command.
-To enable the device for a mission, the EM flag must be set to 0.
+The memory assigned to storing alarm time stamps and durations, temperature histogram, as well as the Mission Time Stamp, Mission Samples Counter, Mission Start Delay, and Sample Rate must be cleared using the Memory Clear command.
+In case there were temperature alarms in the previous mission, the TLF and THF flags need to be cleared manually.
+To enable the device for a mission, the \overline{EM} flag must be set to 0.
 These are general settings that have to be made regardless of the type of object to be monitored and the duration of the mission.